yuqi-liang-qiqi/asa-bibtex/ctan-upload/biblatex-asa/tds/doc/latex/biblatex-asa/README.md

 - ✅ Support for all major entry types (articles, books, datasets, theses, etc.)
 - ✅ Proper handling of multiple authors, publication dates, and special cases
 - ✅ Correct page number formatting (Pp. vs direct notation)
-- ✅ Built on biblatex's reliable standard and authoryear frameworks
+- ✅ No external style dependencies required
-- ✅ Comprehensive ASA format implementation
+- ✅ Fully independent implementation built from the ground up

 **Who is it for?**
 - Anyone writing sociology papers/theses in LaTeX